 - 1. Role of the Student Regarding Homework Students have a responsibility to take advantage of practice and homework opportunities, since failure to practice may result in reduced skill levels when outcomes are assessed in the classroom.
 High school students should take increasing responsibility for completing their homework as they grow and mature.
 In most cases, school and home intervention should decrease and student ownership and responsibility should increase as students move from Grades 8 to 12. - 2.
 Role of the Teacher Regarding Homework- Teachers have a responsibility to maximize instruction during school hours by using strategies such as differentiated assessment and instruction.
 When teachers design homework they will make every effort to differentiate assignments, so that homework continues to be engaging and meaningful to the student.
-Students will be given appropriate time in class to complete group work/projects to eliminate transportation issues for families.
-Recognizing that many high school students have jobs or are involved in other extracurricular activities teachers will make every effort to design homework to be meaningful and to reflect the students' realities.
-A new homework intervention strategy will be implemented to deal with students not keeping up with their homework responsibilities. - 3.
+Students will be given appropriate time in class to complete group work/projects. - 3.
 Role of the Parent(s)/Guardian(s) Regarding Homework Parents are the primary educators of their children, and as such have important responsibilities regarding the personal and educational growth of their children.
-It is recognized that homework is one of the options parents have for inclusion in their child's personal and family time.
-Parents have a role to play by supporting and encouraging their child, especially in the early years.
-The following tips may help parents/guardians in supporting your child with homework:

-- Set aside a specific time after school each day for your child to do homework. - Supervise and take an interest in your child's education as they practice skills at home - Be available to help your child without doing the work for him or her - Demonstrate interest in your child's learning by talking about his or her school day. - Limit television and other "technology time", especially if your child is having difficulty completing school work.
+Parents have a role to play by supporting and encouraging their child.
+The following tips may help parents/guardians in supporting their child with homework: - Set aside a specific time after school each day for your child to do homework. - Supervise and take an interest in your child's education as they practice skills at home - Be available to help your child without doing the work for him or her. - Demonstrate interest in your child's learning by talking about his or her school day. - Limit screen time especially if your child is having difficulty completing school work.
 Do not let your child go to bed with a cellular telephone or other electronic communication device. - Supervise, limit and monitor your child's internet and personal electronic device use. - Parents who have concerns with homework expectations for their child are encouraged to contact their child's teacher.

-Extended Absences and Homework - Teachers shall not be expected to provide detailed classroom work and homework assignments for students who are away for extended periods of time as a result of family or parent-initiated (unexcused) absences.
-Students on extended absences would be missing the necessary direct instruction and learning required to complete the classroom work and homework.
+Extended Absences and Homework - Extended absences due to vacation/family trips are strongly discouraged as students will be missing the necessary direct instruction and learning required to complete the classroom work and homework.
+Teachers are not expected to provide detailed classroom work and homework assignments for students who are away for extended periods of time.
 For absences due to extended illness, parents / guardians may contact the Grade-Level Academic Advisor to discuss available options.